What is Fungal Laser Treatment?

 - How many treatments are needed?

 - Many patients will see their fungal nails clear with one treatment but often for nails that have been infected by fungus for several months or years will need at least 4 treatments or more.
 Those having fungal nails less than a year often see complete clearing of the nail after one treatment.
 It can take 9-12 months to see complete clearing of the fungal nail.

 - After my laser procedure will I need to do anything else for my toenails?

 - Yes, following your laser treatment you will be given after care instructions.
-This includes using a topical antifungal solution to the nail area.
+This includes using a TOPICAL Fungal Toenail (Onychomycosis) Treatment to the nail area.
 In addition, spraying your shoes with an antifungal spray is needed.
 Often fungal organisms within the shoe can reinfect nails.
 Remember fungal toenails can become reinfected if proper preventive measures are not taken.

 - Is laser treatment for fungal nails covered by my insurance?